 The Analytics Toolbox for BigQuery and Snowflake offer a set of functions to enrich your datasets with any of the variables from your Data Observatory subscriptions by performing a spatial join between them and your own data.
 Enrichment is an essential step to incorporate Data Observatory data into your spatial analysis workflows.
 You can learn more in this guide.

-Data Observatory datasets that are smaller than 2GB can visualized from Builder.
+Data Observatory datasets that are smaller than 2GB can be visualized within Builder.
 You can easily do so by clicking on the Create map action in the subscription’s detail page, available from the Data Observatory section of the Data Explorer: